 Deciding what to bring in your hospital bag

-Preparing for your baby’s arrival can be a nerve-wracking time in normal circumstances and in this new Post-COVID-19 world it is even more so.
-Deciding what to bring in your hospital bag can be a challenge, as you don’t want to be burdened with lots of things you don’t need but also don’t want to be without either – especially now as your partner may not be able to just pop out and get anything you’ve forgotten.
+Preparing for your baby’s arrival can be a nerve-wracking time.
+Deciding what to bring in your hospital bag can be a challenge, as you don’t want to be burdened with lots of things you don’t need but also don’t want to be without either.
 With so many lists out there we spoke to soon-to-be-mum Natalie, who is going through this dilemma right now, and asked her what is going in her hospital bag based on everything we currently know.

 By Natalie Harrison

-I found out I was pregnant in February just as the world was beginning to realise the severity of what COVID-19 was going to become.
-My pregnancy, as I’m sure is similar for many of you soon-to-be-new-mums, has definitely not been how I had imagined it would be when my partner and I first decided to try for a baby.
-Canceled antenatal classes and social distancing from friends and family has meant that all our research has had to have been done online.
-Preparing for my baby’s arrival is always in the back of my mind and I’ve been doing extensive research into what to pack into my hospital bag.
+I found out I was pregnant in February 2020 just as the world was beginning to realise the severity of what COVID-19 was going to become.
+My pregnancy, as I’m sure is similar for many of you soon-to-be-new-mums, was definitely not how I had imagined it would be when my partner and I first decided to try for a baby.
+Cancelled antenatal classes and social distancing from friends and family meant that all our research had to be done online.
+Preparing for my baby’s arrival was always in the back of my mind and I did extensive research into what to pack into my hospital bag.
 My hospital bag list is an amalgamation of other mum’s experiences and advice from birth coaches and midwives.

 I always think it is easier when lists are separated into For Mum and For Baby sections so that is what I have done with mine 🙂

-This is probably key, worst case scenario and you forget everything else make sure you’ve got your maternity notes
+This is key, worst case scenario even if you forget everything else make sure you’ve got your maternity notes!

 - Maternity notes